Firaol-Tolessa/Video-Editior-Skeleton/README.md

 <h1>ኩራዝ</h1>
 <br>
-THE VIDEO EDITOR OF YOUR CHOICE
+THE VIDEO EDITOR OF YOUR CHOICE <br>
 <i>Currently under development</i>